apache/flink-playgrounds/pyflink-walkthrough/README.md

 {"createTime":"2020-07-27 09:25:34.698","orderId":1595841867221,"payAmount":37504.42,"payPlatform":0,"provinceId":0}
 ```

-- PyFlink
+### PyFlink

+The transaction data will be processed with PyFlink using the Python script [payment_msg_processing.py](payment_msg_proccessing.py).
+This script will first map the `provinceId` in the input records to its corresponding province name
-The transaction data is processed by a PyFlink job, [payment_msg_proccessing.py](https://github.com/hequn8128/pyflink-walkthrough/blob/master/payment_msg_proccessing.py).
-The job maps the province id to province name for better demonstration using a Python UDF and then sums the payment for each province using a group aggregate.
+using a Python UDF, and them sum the transaction amount for each province using a group aggregate.

-- ElasticSearch
+### ElasticSearch

 ElasticSearch is used to store upstream processing results and provide efficient query service.

-- Kibana
+### Kibana

 Kibana is an open source data visualization dashboard for ElasticSearch.
-We use it to visualize our processing results.
+You will use it to visualize
+the results of your PyFlink pipeline.

 ## Setup

-The pyflink-walkthrough requires a custom Docker image, as well as public images for Flink, Elasticsearch, Kafka, and ZooKeeper.
+As mentioned, the environment for this walkthrough is based on Docker Compose; and uses a custom image
+to spin up Flink (JobManager+TaskManager), Kafka+Zookeeper, the data generator and Elasticsearch+Kibana
+containers.

-The [docker-compose.yaml](https://github.com/hequn8128/pyflink-walkthrough/blob/master/docker-compose.yml) file of the pyflink-walkthrough is located in the `pyflink-walkthrough` root directory.
+Your can find the [docker-compose.yaml](docker-compose.yml) file of the pyflink-walkthrough is located in the `pyflink-walkthrough` root directory.

-### Building the custom Docker image
+### Building the Docker image

-Build the Docker image by running
+First, build the Docker image by running:

 ```bash
 docker-compose build